 AI capabilities are advancing rapidly.
-At the time of writing, Google, Meta, Microsoft, and other companies are racing to create and deploy AI systems that can produce novel essays, photos, videos, or other outputs based on simple written prompts (Zhang et al., 2023).
-These systems are already advanced, and further advances seem very likely.
-For instance, we might one day produce AI systems that produce intelligent behavior by making use of integrated and embodied capacities for perception, learning, memory, anticipation, social awareness, self-awareness, and reasoning, in much the same way that human and nonhuman animals do (as well as in very different kinds of ways).
+At the time of writing, AI companies are racing to create and deploy AI systems that are proficient at text and image generation (Zhang et al., 2023), strategic game-play (Meta AI, 2022), and robotic manipulation (Padalkar et al. 2023).
+These systems are already advanced, and further advances are very likely, given the trend of returns to increased scale in data and computation (Bowman, 2022; Villalobos, 2023).
+For instance, we might one day produce AI systems that produce intelligent behavior by making use of integrated and embodied capacities for perception, learning, memory, anticipation, social awareness, selfawareness, and reasoning, in much the same way that human and nonhuman animals do (as well as in very different kinds of ways).
 And at that point, AI capabilities might not only match but vastly exceed human and nonhuman animal capabilities on a wide range of tasks.